Maps and Mapping

 - Navigate to the GPX files folder and click on it.
 Most computers will "unzip" the files automatically.

-- Once the files are downloaded you can import them into the GPX mapping application of your choice.
+- Once the files are downloaded, you can import them into the GPX mapping application of your choice.
 They won't work without this.

-If you have difficulty with the mapping application you're using, we'd recommend contacting help or support centre of the application.
+If you have difficulty with the mapping application you're using, we'd recommend contacting the help or support centre of the application.

 What maps do you use in your guidebooks?